banner

 HUMAN RACE

 Why was the human race created?
 Or at least why wasn't something creditable created in place of it?
 God had His opportunity; He could have made a reputation.
-But no, He must commit this grotesque folly--a lark which must have cost him a regret or two when He came to think it over & observe effects.
+But no, He must commit this grotesque folly -- a lark which must have cost him a regret or two when He came to think it over & observe effects.

-- Letter to W. D. Howells, 1/25/1900
+- Letter to William Dean Howells, 25 January 1900

 As to the human race.
 There are many pretty and winning things about the human race.
 It is perhaps the poorest of all the inventions of all the gods but it has never suspected it once.
 There is nothing prettier than its naive and complacent appreciation of itself.
 It comes out frankly and proclaims without bashfulness or any sign of a blush that it is the noblest work of God.
 It has had a billion opportunities to know better, but all signs fail with this ass.
-I could say harsh things about it but I cannot bring myself to do it--it is like hitting a child.
+I could say harsh things about it but I cannot bring myself to do it -- it is like hitting a child.

 There isn't any way to libel the human race.